x2w-soda/Ludens/README.md

 Console Logger.

+- Event

+Event system.
+Will eventually be generalized to register custom event types at runtime.

-- Application
+- Window

-The backbone of a windowed application.
-Handles user input and window events in an event-polling fasion.
+OS specific Windows for Win32, X11, Wayland, etc. Generates input events and window events for the user to process.

 - Lua